aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to ODP</h2>

+The DOCM file format is a Microsoft Word document with macros enabled.
+It is used to store documents with embedded macros that can be used to automate tasks.
+On the other hand, the ODP file format is an OpenDocument Presentation file used to store presentations created with OpenOffice or LibreOffice.
+It is an open standard format that is supported by many applications.
+Converting a DOCM file to ODP allows the user to open the document in a presentation program and view the content without the need for macros.

+<h2>How Aspose.Total helps for DOCM to ODP Conversion</h2>
-For a Python developer, who is trying to add a DOCM to ODP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from DOCM to ODP.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOCM file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a ODP format.

+The Aspose.Words for Python via .NET API is a powerful Word document processing API that enables developers to create, read, edit, convert and print Word documents within their own applications.
+It supports a wide range of document formats, including DOCM, DOCX, ODT, ODP, PDF, HTML, XPS, EPUB, and many more.
+The API also provides features such as document manipulation, mail merge, document protection, and much more.

+The Aspose.Slides for Python via .NET API is a powerful PowerPoint document processing API that enables developers to create, read, edit, convert and print PowerPoint documents within their own applications.
+It supports a wide range of document formats, including ODP, PPTX, PDF, HTML, XPS, EPUB, and many more.
+The API also provides features such as document manipulation, slide transitions, animation, and much more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from DOCM to ODP.
+It provides a comprehensive set of APIs that can be used to create, read, edit, convert and print documents within their own applications.
+The API also provides features such as document manipulation, mail merge, document protection, and much more.

 {{% /blocks/products/pf/feature-page-summary %}}